Abule Egba

-Abule Egba is a neighborhood in Lagos, Nigeria.
-Abule egba are under Alimosho LGA of Lagos.
-The neighborhood was the site of a petroleum pipeline explosion, the 2006 Abule Egba pipeline explosion, which occurred on December 26, 2006.
+Abule Egba is a neighbourhood in Lagos, Nigeria.
+It is part of the Alimosho local government area of Lagos.
+The neighbourhood was the site of a petroleum pipeline explosion, the 2006 Abule Egba pipeline explosion, which occurred on 26 December 2006.
 In 2016, the Lagos Government began construction of a flyover in the neighbourhood to ease the traffic caused by millions of persons plying its road on a daily basis.
-The bridge was completed and commissioned in May 17, 2017 by the former governor of Lagos State, Mr. Akinwunmi Ambode.
+The bridge was completed and commissioned in 17 May 2017 by the former governor of Lagos State, Mr. Akinwunmi Ambode.